-Steps (i) and (ii) of the strategy rely ultimately on the well-known phenomenon that in the presence of a Siegel zero, one has $\chi(p) = -1$ for most primes $p$ that are comparable to the conductor $q_{\chi}$ in log scale.
+Steps (i) and (ii) of the strategy rely ultimately on the well known phenomenon that in the presence of a Siegel zero, one has $\chi(p) = -1$ for most primes $p$ that are comparable to the conductor $q_{\chi}$ in log-scale.
 Traditionally, such phenomena are justified using complex-analytic methods, and in particular by exploiting the Deuring--Heilbronn phenomenon.
 It turns out that an alternate approach relying almost entirely on elementary methods leads instead to significantly superior dependence on the quality $\eta$ of the zero; see Proposition~\ref{prop_Psum}.
-This eventually enables us to obtain a wider $x$ range in Theorem \ref{main} than in previous results.
+This eventually enables us to obtain a wider $x$ range in Theorem~\ref{main} than in previous results.

 Step (iii) involves splitting $\lambda_{\Siegel}$, which is a kind of character-twisted divisor sum, into two parts as $\lambda_\Siegel^\sharp+\lambda_{\Siegel}^{\flat}$, where $\lambda_\Siegel^\sharp$ accounts for the small divisors (with a smooth truncation) and $\lambda_{\Siegel}^{\flat}$ accounts for the large divisors.
 It turns out that $\lambda_{\Siegel}^{\flat}$ has a negligible contribution to the correlation (basically because smooth numbers become extremely rare at large scales).
 This is shown by first constructing a majorant for $\lambda_{\Siegel}^{\flat}$ (in Lemma~\ref{lamlam}) that after some Euler product computations is seen to be small ``on average'' in a suitable sense.\footnote{It would probably be possible to execute steps (ii) and (iii) in the opposite order, but that would offer no noteworthy simplifications, as we would still need to construct a majorant for $\lambda_{\Siegel}^{\flat}$.}